kubagalecki/L3STER/README.md

 ```

 When using L3STER, all you need to do is call `spacktivate l3ster` before invoking CMake.

 > Your cluster administrators may provide a global spack instance.
-You can take advantage of it using spack chaining.
-If not, you should use the MPI installation provided for you by the admins, not build your own.
-Please consult Spack documentation on how to use external packages.
+> You can take advantage of it using spack chaining.
+> If not, you should use the MPI installation provided for you by the admins, not build your own.
+> Please consult the spack documentation on how to use external packages.

 ## Running L3STER applications